gethinode/docs/content/en/docs/latest/getting-started/contribute.md

 {{< link html_codeguide >}}Adhere to the Code Guide{{< /link >}}.

 - Use tags and elements appropriate for an HTML5 doctype (e.g., self-closing tags).
-- Use npm packages for third-party JS when possible.
 - Use WAI-ARIA attributes in documentation examples to promote accessibility.

 ### CSS